Series Representation of Jointly S$\alpha$S Distribution via Symmetric Covariations: Background and Motivation

-Proposed by Cambanis and Miller \cite{Cambanis1981} and Miller \cite{Miller1978}, the covariation is used to replace the covariance when $\alpha\in(1,2)$.
-It is a measure of dependency between any 2 variables in the jointly S$\alpha$S random vector.
-Recall that the conventional covariation is defined as below: \begin{definition} Let $\bm{X}=(X_1,X_2)$ be a S$\alpha $S random vector with $\alpha\in(1,2]$ and spectral measure $\bm{\varGamma_{X}}$.
+The introduction to symmetric covariation is inspired by covariation.
+Proposed by Cambanis and Miller \cite{Cambanis1981} and Miller \cite{Miller1978}, covariation is introduced to substitute the covariance function of the jointly S$\alpha$S random vector when $\alpha\in(1,2)$.
+It is a measure of the dependence between any two variables in the jointly S$\alpha$S random vector.
+Recall that the conventional covariation is defined as follows: \begin{definition} Let $\bm{X}=(X_1,X_2)$ be an S$\alpha $S random vector with $\alpha\in(1,2]$ and spectral measure $\bm{\varGamma_{X}}$.
 The covariation of $X_1$ on $X_2$ is the real number